What is the Caspari Center?

 Internationally, we work with the global church and mission partners to provide education on the Jewish roots of the Christian faith, the Messianic movement and its history, and the importance of bearing witness of Jesus the Messiah to Jewish people in an informed and discerning manner.

 The center is financed by donations from our partner organizations and individual contributors.
-For more information: Annual Report.
+For more information, view our Annual Report.

 The Caspari Center for Biblical and Jewish Studies is registered as a 501(c)(3) non-profit organization in the U.S., and is a member of the Lausanne Consultation on Jewish Evangelism (LCJE - read their Willowbank Declaration).
 Caspari Center is accredited as a charity by the Better Business Bureau.

 The Caspari Center for Biblical and Jewish Studies was founded in 1982 by the Norwegian Church Ministry to Israel in order to support Israel’s Jewish believers in Jesus through education and research.
 It was the first institution to offer basic theological training for lay members and pastors of Messianic congregations in Israel in the Hebrew language.